material-components/material-components-android/docs/components/FloatingActionButton.md

 ### Sizing FABs

-The `FloatingActionButton` can be sized either by using the discrete sizing modes or a custom size.
+The `FloatingActionButton` can be sized either by using the discrete sizing modes, a custom size, or for the large FAB by applying the desired style.

 There are three `app:fabSize` modes: